Emergency Oral Surgery

 An Oral and Maxillofacial Surgeon creates a surgical plan and performs the surgical plan for the proper treatment of the wounds sustained to your face.
 We at Tennessee Valley Oral Surgery have dealt with a lot of facial trauma, and we create tailored surgical plans to help you have the best emergency care, treatments, and long-term rehabilitation needed just for you. plays out the correct treatment of facial wounds.
 Our Surgeons are experts in crisis care, intense treatment and uniquely qualified to help the patients that need corrective jaw surgery due to facial trauma.
 Oral and Maxillofacial Surgeons are prepared, gifted and remarkably qualified to oversee and treat Facial Trauma.
 Wounds to the face inherently bring about emotional trauma as well, just as physical injury to patients.
 The science and craft of treating these wounds requires unique preparation including a hands-on understanding and a comprehension of how the treatment given will impact the patients long term function and appearance.

-Drs.
-Slater and Laporte not only meet and surpass these cutting-edge standards.
+Our surgeons not only meet and surpass these cutting-edge standards.
 We are prepared, gifted and extraordinarily qualified to oversee and treat facial trauma.
 We also have privileges at the nearby University of Tennessee Medical Center in Knoxville.

 - Facial cuts